 Survey for their feedback or have a series of phone calls to respond to each inbound inquiry.

-For each of part of your team, from marketing to sales and services, practice these inbound methodologies to attract, engage, and delight in achieving sustainable growth.
+For each part of your team, from marketing to sales and services, practice these inbound methodologies to attract, engage, and delight in achieving sustainable growth.

-Here are the fundamentals of inbound marketing
+Fundamentals of inbound marketing

 1. Company Purpose

 Inbound marketing is adding value to help your customer.
-And to help them, you need to understand what is your company established for.
+And to help them, you need to understand what your company is established for.

 Without your company’s purpose, you can not be able to guide, inform, and help anyone.

-Make a clear mindset of why your company was founded and what will it serve.
+Make a clear mindset of why your company was founded and what it will serve.
 Draw a clearly identified mission or vision of how you will help your customers or businesses.

 Identifying your purpose and why your company was founded will help your sales and marketing team to remain related to your core values and better understand their roles to help the company grow.